alanhogan/itdidnt.work/README.md

 ### Thank you for being a good error reporter!

 When you provide problem reports and/or ask for help using the above technique, with details about what you did and what specifically resulted, you are doing yourself and someone else a big favor.
 You are saving everybody time that would otherwise be spent asking for more information.
-You are giving someone something that they can do investigate and fix.
+You have given someone something that is specific enough to be investigated and fixed.
 You are more likely to get the help you want.

 Thank you!